Divyathali/Attendace_system_basic_model/README.md

-"# attendance_system"
+# Attendance_system

 install opencv and tkinter in anaconda and run attendance.py and enjoy. just make a folder named TrainingImageLabel.

-#TrainingImageLable and .ipynb_checkpoints folder are need to be added.
+# TrainingImageLable and .ipynb_checkpoints folder are need to be added.